“At the brow of the hill, take the path leading to the left until you reach the gate at the far edge of the paddock.”

-It seemed like an obvious enough instruction until I noticed that there were several paths that snaked across the hill and realized that my initial assumption that the “brow” was “somewhere near the top” was not going to be precise enough.
+It seemed like an obvious enough instruction until I noticed that there were several paths that snaked across the hill.
+I realized that my initial assumption that the brow was “somewhere near the top” was not going to be precise enough.

 Having set out a few hours before from the village pub (yes it really was established in the 1300s and no I did not start out with a pint), I had already crossed through a paddock full of sheep (yes, watch your step, no they don’t care if you walk by), past some thatch cottages (yes someone lives in them, no they are not just found in fairy tales) and I was now basking in the rhythm of my steps as I discovered the backyard of England.

 But “the brow” was giving me pause and I am unsure of my next step.

 So I just stand there trying to reason… surely if I know where a “brow” is on my head, I can assume it to be in the same place on a hill?

 A logical guess but how will I know for sure which path is the right one?

 Moments before I was lost in the rhythm of my stride and now I am at a standstill, deflecting my frustration onto anything but my own indecision.